Oscar Piastri's mum's hilarious comment watching son win Hungarian F1 GP

-Oscar Piastri's mum made a hilarious comment while watching her son win his first feature length Formula One race at the 2024 Hungarian GP.
+Oscar Piastri's mum made a hilarious comment while watching her son win his first feature length Formula One race at the 2024 Hungarian GP and kept the great content flowing in her celebrations afterwards.

 The Australian started the Grand Prix second on the grid and got the jump on his McLaren team-mate Lando Norris into the first corner.